COSSAS/SOARCA/docs/content/en/docs/core-components/api-manual.md

 None

 ##### Response
-200/OK with payload list of:
+200/OK with body a list of: